Zubair-A-Davids/AppLauncher/readme.md

-# Portable App Launcher
+# CA Launcher

-**Portable App Launcher** is a user-friendly application that allows you to save shortcuts of your frequently used files or scripts and access them conveniently from a single interface.
+**Compact App Launcher** is a user-friendly application that allows you to save shortcuts of your frequently used files or scripts and access them conveniently from a single interface.

 ## Features